 If you travel for work at all and your employer foots the bill, it would be crazy not to sign up for a few frequent flyer programs and earn airline miles each time you fly.
 If you travel often enough, you may even earn enough miles to score special status with your favorite airline.
 And that special status could make it easier to get free upgrades, priority boarding, and more.

 Earn a signup bonus you can redeem for free flights.

 If you haven’t considered an airline credit card in the past, you really should.
 Not only can you earn “bonus” airline miles as a cardholder each time you fly with that airline, but you can score a huge signup bonus as well.
 The Southwest Visa is definitely a credit card you should consider.
 The Southwest Rapid Rewards® Premier Card, for example, is currently offering 40,000 Southwest Rapid Reward miles after you spend just $1,000 on your card within three months.
-That’s enough miles for two round-trip flights to the Caribbean, for heaven’s sake!
-Plus, you can turn them in for $500 in gift cards if your travel plans fall through.
+And, spend $12,000 in your first year and get a bonus 20,000 miles!
+That’s enough miles for two or three round-trip flights to the Caribbean, for heaven’s sake!
+Plus, you can turn them in for $500 or more in gift cards if your travel plans fall through.
 See what I’m saying?
 With this card and signup bonus, you really can’t lose.